jonkarrer/titanic_classifier/README.md

 - The survival rate for females was higher than for males
 - Weak correlation between survival and sex, class, and age
 - Strong correlation between survival and fare

+## Classification

+Now we need to create our features and classifications.